So you want to learn how to have your first lucid dream? Join the party.

 Lucid dreaming is a learnable skill.
 To start right now, take my tutorial-based, interactive and fully illustrated course, The Lucid Dreaming Fast Track.

 Dream herbs can offer a shortcut to lucid dreams.
-They can produce wildly vivid and tangible dreams, which more easily become lucid when combined with your training.
+They also produce wildly vivid and tangible dreams, which more easily become lucid when combined with your training.

-This dream herb was discovered by Mexican shamans to induce vivid and meaningful dreams.
+The active ingredient is called galantamine and will induce vivid and colorful dream scenes.
 These are leagues apart from your regular dreams.

-Calea Z may well lead you to your first lucid dream.
+Red spider lily may well lead you to your first lucid dream.
 That's because the realism will trigger you to recognize that you're dreaming (ironic, no?)
 It stirs the conscious brain and creates instant lucidity.
-Even if not, such dreams can certainly give you a taste of what an intensely vivid dream life can be like.
+Even if not, such dreams will certainly give you a taste of what an intensely vivid dream life is like.

 When you realize that you're dreaming -- while dreaming -- it's important to stabilize your lucid dream using a few simple techniques: